 An end of the nylon tube is securely attached with an anchor to avoid any leaking.
-The other end of the nylon is firmly sealed in reference head assembly with help of rubber bush (10), washer (11) and hollow bolt (12).
+The other end of the nylon is firmly sealed in reference head assembly with the help of a rubber bush (10), washer (11), and hollow bolt (12).

 Stainless steel AISI 410 connecting rod assembly